 Fourth, in November 2014 the National Assembly passed legislation that compelled banks to convert Swiss franc- and euro-denominated household loans into forints.

-Banks began offering borrowers loans, predominantly home loans, denominated in Swiss francs and euros rather than forints primarily because the central-bank-stipulated interest rates on these foreign currencies was lower than the interest rate on the forint.
+Banks began offering borrowers loans, predominantly home loans, denominated in Swiss francs and euros rather than forints primarily because the central-bank-stipulated interest rates on these foreign currencies were lower than the interest rate on the forint.

 The Swiss National Bank’s base rate, for example, fluctuated between 0.5 percent and 2.75 percent between September 2005 and January 2009, while the National Bank of Hungary’s base rate fluctuated between 6 percent and 11.5 percent during this period (source A and B in English).

-Moreover, prior to the global financial and economic crisis in 2008, Hungary expected to introduce the euro in place of the more volatile forint as the national currency at date in the not-too-distant future.
+Moreover, prior to the global financial and economic crisis in 2008, Hungary expected to introduce the euro in place of the more volatile forint as the national currency at a date in the not-too-distant future.

 When the Fidesz–Christian Democratic People’s Party alliance came to power in the middle of 2010, a total of 76.6 percent of all household loans in Hungary were therefore denominated in Swiss francs and euros and only 23.4 percent in forints.
 A total of 84.2 percent of all foreign-currency (FX) household loans in Hungary were denominated in Swiss francs and 15.8 percent in euros (sources in English: see “Financial Stability Statistics” and “Money and Capital Markets”).